Draft Annotated Agenda - Committee of Experts

 The Committee may wish to consider any other matter that may be brought to its attention.

-10. Consideration and adoption of the report of the Committee
+9. Consideration and adoption of the report of the Committee of Experts and draft resolutions

-The Committee will consider and adopt a report of its meeting includinga draft resolution on the proposed programme of work and priorities for the biennium 2006-2007.
+The Committee will consider and adopt a report of its meeting, including draft resolutions.